imagej/imagej.github.io/_pages/develop/plugins.md

     @Plugin(priority=224)
     public class SpecialService implements Service { }

-{% include expanding-box content='Which plugin would be returned first if we asked the Context for a `Service` plugin? \| &gt; The `SpecialService` plugin would come back first.
+{% include quiz content='Which plugin would be returned first if we asked the Context for a `Service` plugin? \| &gt; The `SpecialService` plugin would come back first.
 If we look at the `Priority` class we see that `HIGH` simply [resolves to 100](https://github.com/scijava/scijava-common/blob/scijava-common-2.47.0/src/main/java/org/scijava/Priority.java#L54-L55).' %}

 We can also use *relative priorities* when referring to particular priority constants.
 This is a nice way to give the best chance that sorting will remain the same even if these constants change in the future: